CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 **Challenge:** Federal agencies often lack internal technical expertise to effectively oversee complex IT contracts, leading to inadequate vendor management and poor delivery outcomes (as demonstrated in the FAFSA case, where CIOs were not involved in governance activities).

-**Strategic Response Required:**
+**Strategic response required:**

-* **Capacity Building Strategy:** How would you structure contracts to build government technical capacity rather than simply outsourcing technical decisions?
+* **Capacity building strategy:** How would you structure contracts to build government technical capacity rather than simply outsourcing technical decisions?
-* **Knowledge Transfer Requirements:** What specific contract provisions would ensure that government staff gain technical expertise throughout the project lifecycle?
+* **Knowledge transfer requirements:** What specific contract provisions would ensure that government staff gain technical expertise throughout the project lifecycle?
-* **Sustainable Expertise:** How would you address the problem of high turnover in government technical positions (FAFSA had six different CIOs during the modernization period)?
+* **Sustainable expertise:** How would you address the problem of high turnover in government technical positions (FAFSA had six different CIOs during the modernization period)?
-* **Vendor Partnership Model:** What type of government-vendor collaboration model would maximize learning while maintaining appropriate oversight?
+* **Vendor partnership model:** What type of government-vendor collaboration model would maximize learning while maintaining appropriate oversight?

-**Practical Application:** Using your chosen case study, design a comprehensive approach for building your agency's internal technical capacity through strategic acquisition planning.
+**Practical application:** Using your chosen case study, design a comprehensive approach for building your agency's internal technical capacity through strategic acquisition planning.

->**Learning Tip:** *Consider what skills government staff need to effectively oversee modern IT contracts, how to structure vendor relationships that build rather than replace government expertise, what role technical training and certification play in acquisition workforce development, and how to create sustainable technical career paths within government.*
+>**Learning tip:** *Consider what skills government staff need to effectively oversee modern IT contracts, how to structure vendor relationships that build rather than replace government expertise, what role technical training and certification play in acquisition workforce development, and how to create sustainable technical career paths within government.*

 ---

 #### Question 3: Performance measurement and continuous improvement

-**Industry Context**: Research shows that technical adoption alone doesn't guarantee success — organizational culture, change management, and performance measurement are equally critical for digital transformation success.
+**Industry context**: Research shows that technical adoption alone doesn't guarantee success — organizational culture, change management, and performance measurement are equally critical for digital transformation success.

-**Federal Application Analysis:**
+**Federal application analysis:**

-* **Current Challenge:** Why do federal agencies struggle to implement DevOps practices even when contracts require them?
+* **Current challenge:** Why do federal agencies struggle to implement DevOps practices even when contracts require them?
 (Use specific examples from your chosen case study.)
-* **Measurement Framework:** How would you design performance metrics that capture both technical delivery quality and user outcome achievement?
+* **Measurement framework:** How would you design performance metrics that capture both technical delivery quality and user outcome achievement?
-* **Continuous Improvement**: What contract structures and oversight processes would enable rapid identification and correction of delivery problems?
+* **Continuous improvement**: What contract structures and oversight processes would enable rapid identification and correction of delivery problems?
-* **Cultural Change:** How can acquisition strategies support rather than hinder the cultural changes needed for successful digital transformation?
+* **Cultural change:** How can acquisition strategies support rather than hinder the cultural changes needed for successful digital transformation?

-**Scenario Integration:** Apply your performance measurement framework to your selected case study, showing how you would track progress and drive continuous improvement throughout the contract lifecycle.
+**Scenario integration:** Apply your performance measurement framework to your selected case study, showing how you would track progress and drive continuous improvement throughout the contract lifecycle.

->**Learning Tip:** *Consider why traditional contract compliance metrics may conflict with Agile delivery methods, how to balance accountability with innovation flexibility, what role user feedback should play in contract performance evaluation, and how to structure vendor incentives that promote continuous improvement rather than minimum compliance.*
+>**Learning tip:** *Consider why traditional contract compliance metrics may conflict with Agile delivery methods, how to balance accountability with innovation flexibility, what role user feedback should play in contract performance evaluation, and how to structure vendor incentives that promote continuous improvement rather than minimum compliance.*

 ### Definition of done

-**Initial Post Requirements (Due: End of Module 4)**
+**Initial post requirements (Due: End of Module 4)**

 Your initial post must include: